 Child Care Partners is only one way to market your program.
 It is also important to talk with friends, neighbors, parents of children currently in your program, your church, etc. The best marketing for a child care program will always be the referral of a parent using your program.
 Word of mouth is your best source of referrals.

-Once you have completed and sent your application in to the Office of Child Care, it generally takes 4-6 weeks for it to be processed.
+Once you have completed and sent your application in to the Child Care Licensing Division, it generally takes 4-6 weeks for it to be processed.

 No, you cannot take more than the number of children allowed even if you do have a helper.
 Your child care license is specific to your home and to you as the provider.